 Am I protecting the cake again?
 Or are there any real reasons for me not to make the change?

 In most cases, the real reason is that I absolutely protect the cake.
 Every argument I have (even with myself) is based only around protecting what I have, not thinking about what I could have instead.
 Every time I do this exercise I picture myself building walls around my little cake, protecting it with everything I have.
 Every minute, every thought and every idea I have resolves around protecting the cake, rather than new exciting opportunities.

 In the end, the cake is a lie.
 The cake is just an embodiment of what we believe is important to us.
 There is no value in protecting a cake no one can eat.
-Happiness will either result out of eating the cake, or baking a cake but never by protecting it.
+Happiness will come from either baking or eating the cake, but never from protecting it.